-The second year of the pandemic brought great changes in the market, which is why flexibility and quick decision-making gave us the opportunity to be pioneers in introducing innovations.
+The pandemic years behind us and the armed conflict between Russia and Ukraine have had an impact on the European and world economy.
+The aforementioned contributed to major changes in the market, which is why flexibility and quick decision-making gave us the opportunity to be recognized on the market.